 Increase aerobic fitness while training indoors

-Another reason to cross train is you may be able to improve your fitness without the risk of increasing weekly mileage.
+Another reason to cross train is you may be able to improve your fitness without the risk of injury due to high weekly mileage.
 Our training program includes three primary runs per week:

 - Easy long run slower than race pace